Fractal-Dex/contracts/readme.md

 ---

-The contract responsible for minting epoch Fractal tokens to be distributed during the epoch.
+The contract responsible for minting epoch Token tokens to be distributed during the epoch.

-# FractalGovernor
+# TokenGovernor
 `0xF5D177143C5C4705C59DedeA1B23B9d20488371C`

 ---